rask/JSAudioEvents/README.md

 ## Todo

+- Refactor from `JSSoundEvents` to `JSAudioEvents`.
 - Browser-compatibility hasn't been tested.
 Worked on the latest Firefox just fine.
 - Sound queuing system with timeouts to prevent sounds from playing too late or on top of each other.
+- Verify Bower workings and such.

 ## Contributing